 song-writer with a strangely husky voice.
 He is well-known at home and

-abroad above all for his rendering of Yidish songs.
-On his more recent
+abroad above all for his rendering of Yiddish songs.
+Since the 1980's he

 advertising and synchronisation and acted in very varying stage plays.

 As an ambassador of Yiddish song art he went to many countries as such

 as Poland, France, Norway, Belgium, Danmark, Sweden, Croatia, Israel,

 USA and more...
 The songs he has written himself, and songs in Yiddish